VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 For the width: 15 + 15 + 0.7 + 13 = 44 cm.

-Our leather rectangle is therefore 22.4 cm x 44 cm.
-This version just fits into our 30 x 40 cm pieces (it is possible to reduce the size of the flaps or to select a hide of approximately 0.40 m2).
+Our leather rectangle therefore measures 22.4 cm x 44 cm.
+This version fits perfectly into our 30 x 40 cm pieces (it is possible to reduce the size of the flaps or to select a hide of approximately 0.40 m2).

 SMALL LEATHER TAB (on the front of the notebook).

-There is also a second piece of 9 x 2 cm to cut from the leather scraps.
+There is also a second piece measuring 9 x 2 cm to be cut from the leather scraps.

 Example for a 350-page paperback: